 Radiology Technologist Schools and Careers in Oklahoma

-There are many colleges and universities in Oklahoma offering radiologic technology programs for earning a degree or certificate to support your future career.
-This overview of radiologic technologist and technician programs in Oklahoma is designed to assist you in understanding your options so that you can make an informed decision.
-You might also consider online radiologic technologist and technician schools, which may offer courses in your interest areas in a more flexible format than traditional on-campus programs.
+There are many colleges and universities in Oklahoma offering radiologic technology programs to support your future career.
+This overview of radiologic technologist and technician programs in Oklahoma will assist you in understanding your options so that you can make an informed decision.
+You might also consider online radiologic technologist and technician schools, which may offer courses in a more flexible format than traditional on-campus programs.
 Read about the difference between radiology technologists and radiology technicians.
 Continue learning about radiologic technologist schools in Oklahoma and where your career in radiologic technology can take you by reading below, where you will find a table of rad tech programs, salary and employment data for rad techs in Oklahoma, and more.

 Quick Facts

-- There are 13 colleges and universities with radiologic technology degree programs in Oklahoma.1
+• There are 7 not-for-profit colleges and universities with radiologic technology degree programs in Oklahoma.1

 Oklahoma Medical Imaging Schools Comparison

-We have designed the following table to allow you to easily compare all of the not-for-profit radiologic technology and medical imaging programs in Oklahoma on a variety of factors.
-You should check with the Oklahoma Medical Board (the OMB) to ensure that the program you are considering will meet licensure requirements.
+We have designed the following table to allow you to easily compare all the not-for-profit radiologic technology and medical imaging programs in Oklahoma on a variety of factors.
+Check with the American Registry of Radiologic Technologists (ARRT) to ensure that the program you are considering will meet licensure requirements.

 Select Schools in Oklahoma with Radiology Technologist Degree Programs